-Henry Diamond was the recipient of the 2015 Environmental Achievement Award from Environmental Law Institute
+The Honorable Henry M. Paulson, Jr. is the recipient of the 2016 Environmental Achievement Award from Environmental Law Institute

-Award presented to Mr. Diamond at DC Ceremony on October 20
+Award will be presented to Mr. Paulson at DC Ceremony on October 25

 The Environmental Law Institute (ELI) is pleased to announce that it will present its 2016 Environmental Achievement Award to The Honorable Henry M. Paulson, Jr. for his visionary leadership over decades to forge an enduring U.S.- China relationship to enhance environmental protection, reduce greenhouse gases, and build a sustainable future for our planet.
 ELI will present the award on Tuesday, October 25th, 2016, at the Omni Shoreham Hotel in Washington, D.C.

 The award recognizes Henry Paulson’s outstanding efforts to create bilateral cooperation with China through his service, leadership, and scholarship.
 “The relationship between the United States and China – the world’s two largest economies – is of utmost importance as the world confronts the challenges of sustainability,” said ELI Board Chair Martha Rees.
 “Henry Paulson’s leadership and expertise in this arena, as well as his many environmental achievements in other areas, have helped shape the path forward on the world’s most pressing environmental concerns.”

 Paulson is a political leader, diplomat, businessman, conservationist, and author.
 He served as 74th Secretary of the United States Department of the Treasury from 2006-2009.
 Prior to this appointment, he served as the Chairman and Chief Executive Officer of Goldman Sachs.
 After leaving government, he founded and now chairs the Paulson Institute at the University of Chicago.
 He also serves as co-chairman of the Latin American Conservation Council of The Nature Conservancy and helped spearhead the Risky Business Project.